SherG/sherrieg/content/blog/pilgrims-regress/index.md

 ---
 title: "Sticking to the Main Road - excerpts from Pilgrim's Regress"
 date: 2022-06-27T00:00:00-06:00
+toc: false
 draft: true
-toc: false
 ---

 C.S.
 Lewis's allegory <em>Pilgrim's Regress</em> features among its characters, fictional occupants of "North" and "South" regions.

-Although not intended as a commentary on politics, when I first read the book years ago, part of the descripton of these regions reminded me of the extremes that can manifest in conservative and liberal social groups.
+Although not intended as a commentary on politics, when I first read the book years ago, part of the descripton of these regions reminded me of the extremes that can manifest in social groups.
 I found the comparison somewhat humorous and enlightening:

 <div style="padding-left: 2.5em;"><p>The Northerners are the men of rigid systems whether skeptical or dogmatic, Aristocrats, Stoics, Pharisees, Rigorists, signed and sealed members of highly organised "Parties".</p>